The Practical Kitchen

 • 2 tablespoon unsalted butter

-• 8 ounces rigatoni (or other boxed pasta shape)
+• 8 ounces rigatoni (or other sturdy pasta shape)

 • 1 teaspoon diamond crystal kosher salt (use half as much if using another brand of salt)